department-of-veterans-affairs/vagov-content/pages/decision-reviews/board-appeal/veterans-law-judge-hearing.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: About Hearings with a Veterans Law Judge in the Decision Review Process
+title: Hearings with a Veterans Law Judge in the Decision Review Process
 display_title: A Hearing with a Veterans Law Judge
 hidesidenav: true
 majorlinks: